rocketclips - stock.adobe.com

 Also, be realistic about the number of messages you are going to get across.
 The classic advice given to politicians was to view a speech in three parts: tell the audience what you are going to say, then say it, then tell the audience what you just said.

-But some people are already suffering conference fatigue.
+But some people are already suffering video conference fatigue.
 Mark K Smith, founder and CEO of ContactEngine, groans: “If I hear ‘we have another 15 minutes to go’ again…”

 Mark K Smith, ContactEngine